-- What is SUSE Linux Enterprise Server 11 Service Pack 3?
+- What is SUSE Linux Enterprise Server 12?

-- What's new in SUSE Linux Enterprise Server 11 Service Pack 3?
+- What are the key innovations in SUSE Linux Enterprise Server 12?

 - On what architectures and hardware does SUSE Linux Enterprise Server run?